Kenjasim/network-scanner/README.md

   -pS <ip_address>  Run a SYN port scan on a host

 service scans:
-  -sC <ip_address>  Try to connect to open ports on a host and deetct application
+  -sC <ip_address>  Try to connect to open ports on a host and detect application

 ```